MockingbirdME/game_md/Dev's D20 version/core rules.md

   - **Near Success:** the attack was parried, dodged, or blocked; the attack deals no damage but the defender loses one point of defense.
   - **Complete Success:** the target is hit, the target loses one defense and apply the effects of a hit with the attack/weapon.
   - **Additional Success:** the target suffers additional effects based on the attack/weapon.
+### Regain Composure ??????
+  - **Primary Attribute:** Reflexes
+  - **Primary Skill:** Melee Combat
+  - **Relevant Secondary Skills:** Specific melee attack type.
+  - **Relevant Secondary Skill Usage:**
+  - **Aiding Others:** none, character's make this skill check on their own.
+  - **Description:** the character makes an attack with a melee weapon or their body against a target in their reach.
+  - **Difficulty:** equal to the target's defense.
+  - **Required Successes:** equal to the target's melee defense bonus.
+  - **Critical Failure:** the attack misses and something goes wrong, if not detailed elsewhere this is determined by the GM and may range from dropping or breaking the weapon to harming the attacker or their ally.
+  - **Failure:** the attack misses with no further effect.
+  - **Near Success:** the attack was parried, dodged, or blocked; the attack deals no damage but the defender loses one point of defense.
+  - **Complete Success:** the target is hit, the target loses one defense and apply the effects of a hit with the attack/weapon.
+  - **Additional Success:** the target suffers additional effects based on the attack/weapon.
+### Remain Conscious ??????
+  - **Primary Attribute:** Reflexes
+  - **Primary Skill:** Melee Combat
+  - **Relevant Secondary Skills:** Specific melee attack type.
+  - **Relevant Secondary Skill Usage:**
+  - **Aiding Others:** none, character's make this skill check on their own.
+  - **Description:** the character makes an attack with a melee weapon or their body against a target in their reach.
+  - **Difficulty:** equal to the target's defense.
+  - **Required Successes:** equal to the target's melee defense bonus.
+  - **Critical Failure:** the attack misses and something goes wrong, if not detailed elsewhere this is determined by the GM and may range from dropping or breaking the weapon to harming the attacker or their ally.
+  - **Failure:** the attack misses with no further effect.
+  - **Near Success:** the attack was parried, dodged, or blocked; the attack deals no damage but the defender loses one point of defense.
+  - **Complete Success:** the target is hit, the target loses one defense and apply the effects of a hit with the attack/weapon.
+  - **Additional Success:** the target suffers additional effects based on the attack/weapon.
+### Ranged Attack ??????
+  - **Primary Attribute:** Reflexes
+  - **Primary Skill:** Melee Combat
+  - **Relevant Secondary Skills:** Specific melee attack type.
+  - **Relevant Secondary Skill Usage:**
+  - **Aiding Others:** none, character's make this skill check on their own.
+  - **Description:** the character makes an attack with a melee weapon or their body against a target in their reach.
+  - **Difficulty:** equal to the target's defense.
+  - **Required Successes:** equal to the target's melee defense bonus.
+  - **Critical Failure:** the attack misses and something goes wrong, if not detailed elsewhere this is determined by the GM and may range from dropping or breaking the weapon to harming the attacker or their ally.
+  - **Failure:** the attack misses with no further effect.
+  - **Near Success:** the attack was parried, dodged, or blocked; the attack deals no damage but the defender loses one point of defense.
+  - **Complete Success:** the target is hit, the target loses one defense and apply the effects of a hit with the attack/weapon.
+  - **Additional Success:** the target suffers additional effects based on the attack/weapon.
+### Repair ??????
+  - **Primary Attribute:** Reflexes
+  - **Primary Skill:** Melee Combat
+  - **Relevant Secondary Skills:** Specific melee attack type.
+  - **Relevant Secondary Skill Usage:**
+  - **Aiding Others:** none, character's make this skill check on their own.
+  - **Description:** the character makes an attack with a melee weapon or their body against a target in their reach.
+  - **Difficulty:** equal to the target's defense.
+  - **Required Successes:** equal to the target's melee defense bonus.
+  - **Critical Failure:** the attack misses and something goes wrong, if not detailed elsewhere this is determined by the GM and may range from dropping or breaking the weapon to harming the attacker or their ally.
+  - **Failure:** the attack misses with no further effect.
+  - **Near Success:** the attack was parried, dodged, or blocked; the attack deals no damage but the defender loses one point of defense.
+  - **Complete Success:** the target is hit, the target loses one defense and apply the effects of a hit with the attack/weapon.
+  - **Additional Success:** the target suffers additional effects based on the attack/weapon.
+### Restoration ??????
+  - **Primary Attribute:** Reflexes
+  - **Primary Skill:** Melee Combat
+  - **Relevant Secondary Skills:** Specific melee attack type.
+  - **Relevant Secondary Skill Usage:**
+  - **Aiding Others:** none, character's make this skill check on their own.
+  - **Description:** the character makes an attack with a melee weapon or their body against a target in their reach.
+  - **Difficulty:** equal to the target's defense.
+  - **Required Successes:** equal to the target's melee defense bonus.
+  - **Critical Failure:** the attack misses and something goes wrong, if not detailed elsewhere this is determined by the GM and may range from dropping or breaking the weapon to harming the attacker or their ally.
+  - **Failure:** the attack misses with no further effect.
+  - **Near Success:** the attack was parried, dodged, or blocked; the attack deals no damage but the defender loses one point of defense.
+  - **Complete Success:** the target is hit, the target loses one defense and apply the effects of a hit with the attack/weapon.
+  - **Additional Success:** the target suffers additional effects based on the attack/weapon.
+### Search Area ??????
+  - **Primary Attribute:** Reflexes
+  - **Primary Skill:** Melee Combat
+  - **Relevant Secondary Skills:** Specific melee attack type.
+  - **Relevant Secondary Skill Usage:**
+  - **Aiding Others:** none, character's make this skill check on their own.
+  - **Description:** the character makes an attack with a melee weapon or their body against a target in their reach.
+  - **Difficulty:** equal to the target's defense.
+  - **Required Successes:** equal to the target's melee defense bonus.
+  - **Critical Failure:** the attack misses and something goes wrong, if not detailed elsewhere this is determined by the GM and may range from dropping or breaking the weapon to harming the attacker or their ally.
+  - **Failure:** the attack misses with no further effect.
+  - **Near Success:** the attack was parried, dodged, or blocked; the attack deals no damage but the defender loses one point of defense.
+  - **Complete Success:** the target is hit, the target loses one defense and apply the effects of a hit with the attack/weapon.
+  - **Additional Success:** the target suffers additional effects based on the attack/weapon.
+### Sense Motive ??????
+  - **Primary Attribute:** Reflexes
+  - **Primary Skill:** Melee Combat
+  - **Relevant Secondary Skills:** Specific melee attack type.
+  - **Relevant Secondary Skill Usage:**
+  - **Aiding Others:** none, character's make this skill check on their own.
+  - **Description:** the character makes an attack with a melee weapon or their body against a target in their reach.
+  - **Difficulty:** equal to the target's defense.
+  - **Required Successes:** equal to the target's melee defense bonus.
+  - **Critical Failure:** the attack misses and something goes wrong, if not detailed elsewhere this is determined by the GM and may range from dropping or breaking the weapon to harming the attacker or their ally.
+  - **Failure:** the attack misses with no further effect.
+  - **Near Success:** the attack was parried, dodged, or blocked; the attack deals no damage but the defender loses one point of defense.
+  - **Complete Success:** the target is hit, the target loses one defense and apply the effects of a hit with the attack/weapon.
+  - **Additional Success:** the target suffers additional effects based on the attack/weapon.
 #### Sprint
   - **Primary Attribute:** Body or Reflexes (player's choice over open clear terrain, reflexes only in difficult terrain).
   - **Primary Skill:** Personal Movement